MartinEesmaa/awesome-compopt/README.md

 If your code wants to target subsystem Windows, change from CONSOLE to WINDOWS.

+For targetting only output EXE file to operating systems using Crinkler for last compatability OS:

+Windows 2000: 1.1
+Windows XP: 1.3

 **Leanify:**

 ***Please do UPX compress first, before you head to Leanify and test the program***